 Queen Hatshepsut was the daughter of King Thutmose I and his wife Ahmose.
-Thutmose I got through his secondary marriage from Mutnofret a son who is called “Thutmose II“.
+Thutmose I had a son from his secondary marriage from Mutnofret who is called “Thutmose II“.
 Following the tradition, Hatshepsut married Thutmose II before she was 20 years old.
-Queen Hatshepsut was elevated to the great position of the wife of god Amun, which is the higher position a woman can get in Egypt that provides her with a great political position.
-Her husband died and his son was still a child, so she controlled the affairs of the state until she was crowned Pharaoh of Egypt.
+Queen Hatshepsut was elevated to the great position of the wife of god Amun, which is the higher position a woman can get in Egypt which provides her with a great political position.
+Her husband died and his son was still a child, so she controlled the affairs of the state as a co-regent until she was crowned Pharaoh of Egypt.

-Her reign period was the most peaceful and prosperous in the history of Egypt.
-She is characterized by successful trade, economy, and her many public works projects which provided jobs for laborers from across the nation.
+Her reign was the most peaceful and prosperous in the history of Egypt.
+She is characterized by successful trade, economy, and many public works projects which provided jobs for laborers from across the nation.

 Hatshepsut Temple Location

-Queen Hatshepsut temple is located in Upper Egypt beneath the cliffs of “Deir El-Bahari”, a name that derives from the former monastery built during the Coptic era, about 17 miles northwest of Luxor on the west bank of the river in western Thebes, the great capital of Egypt during Egypt New Kingdom.
-It is sited next to the Mortuary Temple of Mentuhotep II.
-It marks the entrance of the Valley of the Kings that is you can visit during your luxury Egypt tours.
+Queen Hatshepsut temple is located in Upper Egypt beneath the cliffs of “Deir El-Bahari“, a name that derives from the former monastery built during the Coptic era, about 17 miles northwest of Luxor on the west bank of the river in western Thebes, the great capital of Egypt during Egypt New Kingdom (1550- 1050 BC).
+It is sited next to the mortuary temple of Mentuhotep II and marks the entrance of the Valley of the Kings that you can visit during your luxury Egypt tours.

 The Design of Hatshepsut Temple

-Queen Hatshepsut gave the order to built this magnificent temple in 1479 B.C.
-She built the temple to tell the story of her life, whose construction took about fifteen years.
+Queen Hatshepsut gave the order to construct this magnificent temple in 1479 B.C.
+She built the temple to tell the story of her life, whose construction took about fifteen years to complete.
 The temple was designed by Hatshepsut’s organizer; Senenmut.
-He designed it carefully based on the Temple of Mentuhotep II but he made every single aspect larger.
+He designed it carefully based on the Temple of Mentuhotep II but he made every single aspect even larger.
 The temple has three levels and the three of them reflect accurately featured colonnade.